 - Implementing TPs on a pilot basis has demonstrated the interest in and value of innovative programmatic approaches to addressing issues/problems identified by ITTO, and the ability of TPs to secure resources for ITTO's work from a broader base of donors, including new resources from non-traditional donors. - 2.
 The positive response to REDDES and TFLET by both consumers and producers suggests that TPs may be more successful when they are closely aligned with Members' interests, including donor interests, and/or build on existing and well-supported ITTO initiatives. - 3.
-Reasons for slow progress on CFME and TMT and no progress on IDE (all areas well within ITTO's mandate) should be explored, identified and addressed as soon as possible if these TPs are not to be seen as "failures". - 4.
-There is a need to enhance momentum and stimulate significant increases in contributions to meet the objectives and deliverables of all TPs and realize their full potential.
-A variety of strategies should be considered in this regard, including mechanisms to enhance ITTO fundraising overall. - 5.
-New funding sources may be particularly important to avoid competition for funding from traditional donors among TPs and between TPs and regular cycle projects. - 6.
-During the TP pilot phase, many donors have continued to earmark a majority of their ITTO contributions to regular projects, indicating that earmarking remains an attractive option. - 7.
-Before establishing new TPs, it may be prudent to confirm widespread interest and support for prospective TPPs among Members and if possible other potential donors.
+Reasons for slower progress on TMT and especially CFME and no progress on IDE (all areas well within ITTO's mandate) should be explored, identified and addressed as soon as possible if these TPs are not to be seen as "failures".

+&lt;sup>5 During the TP pilot phase, about USD 39 million was earmarked to non-TP projects, pre-projects and activities.